 The Helko Werk traditional splitting maul also comes with a full-grain leather sheath and a 1-ounce bottle of protective oil for the axehead.
 Since it doesn’t come that cheap, this is a welcome freebie.
 But then again, for the quality you’re getting, the price is actually quite good, and considerably less than axe brands such as Gransfors that enjoy more “hype”.

-It has an “anti-vibe” neck to reduce shock to your joints and arms, which is much-appreciated as the total weight of this beast is 10 pounds – the less shock you get from each strike, the better.
-A non-slip grip from vulcanized rubber ensure a secure hold, although some people might not like it.
-To each their own, but the maul won’t be slipping out of your hands in any case.
+It has an “anti-vibe” neck to reduce shock to your joints and arms, which is much appreciated as the total weight of this beast is 10 pounds – the less shock you get from each strike, the better.
+I immediately noticed this reduction in shock after my first strike.

 As good mauls do, it has a hardened hammer face on the poll end of the axehead for driving wedges, being struck, or use as a sledgehammer.

 The main drawbacks I noticed in this maul are the weight – 10 pounds is a lot to swing – and also the fact that some users report the edge being dull on arrival.
 That’s nothing you can’t fix with ten or twenty minutes of work with a file, though.